Michel Diouf: Career

 In the 2020–21 season, Diouf won his fifth Basketligaen championship with Bakken Bears and was named the Finals MVP.
 On 21 March 2022, Diouf became the all-time leading scorer of the FIBA Europe Cup in a quarterfinal game against Oradea.
 He surpassed Trae Golden's record of 789 total points.
+Diouf left Bakken after a nine-year stint in 2024.

+On 19 September 2024, Diouf joined the Nairobi City Thunder of the Kenyan KBF Premier League and the Road to BAL.
+In February 2025, he inked a deal with Spanish third-division side Ciudad de Huelva Baloncesto.